threefoldtech/circles_reporting_tool/specs/reportingtool.md

 # reporting tool

+purpose: all people to see their issues, stories, tickets in circles.threefold.me and github.

 - user logs in using 3bot connect
-- user can configure: github name (because can be different compared to 3bot connect), stored in local config mgr
+- github name stored in e.g. circles.threefold.me profile
-- fetch all stories, tasks, projects, epics ... into local stor (redis backend?)
+- if not there yet, fetch all stories, tasks, projects, epics ... into memory (nice model)
     - re-fetch every 5 min
-- in generic wiki site:
+- generate wiki pages
   - create a wiki page per story, task, ...
   - use templates (cjinja2 on crystal) per type
   - in each page make links to people, story (if subitem), to epic, ...
-- create some predefined
+  - create some predefined pages per user (smartly chosen criteria, github & circles)
+    - stories, links to subitems
+    - issues
+    - ...

 ## components used

 crystal tools
-- publishing tools (make site per user and a generic one)
+- publishing tools (generate wikis)
 - jsng wizards for certain tooling for the user (phase 2)

 ## real wizard (phase 2)